Genomics healthcare and research

 In its Genome UK strategy, the Government committed to establishing a gold standard UK model for how to apply strong and consistent ethical and regulatory standards, while recognising the need for more discussion on how to achieve this in a meaningful way.

-This work is funded and led by the Nuffield Council on Bioethics.
+This work was funded and led by the Nuffield Council on Bioethics.

 Project lead